Top Field Trips for Schools, Groups and Families in Atlanta and Beyond

 Chick-fil-A College Football Hall of Fame

+Discover the Chick-fil-A® College Football Hall of Fame — an unforgettable field trip for educators and students alike!
 Immerse students in the rich traditions and pageantry of college football while gaining valuable lessons in teamwork, leadership and hard work.
 With more than 50 interactive experiences, witness the greatness of legendary players and coaches.
-The free STEAM curriculum aligns with classroom learning, integrating real-world experiences and academic concepts.

 Fernbank Museum

-Interactive STEAM field trips at Fernbank Museum inspire curiosity through adventures in science, nature and human culture.
-Students can explore three floors of interactive exhibits, explore new places through science documentaries in the four-story Giant Screen Theater, and discover 75 acres of outdoor nature explorations in WildWoods and Fernbank Forest.
+Engage students with an interactive field trip at Fernbank Museum that will inspire curiosity through adventures in science, nature and human culture.
+Students can explore three floors of engaging exhibits, witness dramatic documentaries in the four-story Giant Screen Theater, and discover 75 acres of outdoor nature adventures in Wildwoods and Fernbank Forest.

 The Michael C. Carlos Museum

-Immerse students in the vibrant world of art and culture at Emory’s Michael C. Carlos Museum.
-Through interactive and interdisciplinary thematic tours, students explore Africa; ancient Egypt, Nubia, and the Near East; ancient Greece and Rome; the Indigenous Americas; and South Asia.
-Highly trained docents facilitate inquiry and discussion by encouraging observation, analysis, communication and critical thinking.
+Immerse yourself in the vibrant world of art and culture at Emory’s Michael C. Carlos Museum.
+Through interactive and interdisciplinary thematic tours, students explore Africa; ancient Egypt, Nubia, and the Near East; ancient Greece and Rome; the Indigenous Americas; and South Asia, as well as American and European works on paper.

 The Pettit Preserve